 But it was too late.
 Down Maria dropped onto the shoulders of the unsuspecting man below her.
 He barely had time to register her before she kicked him in the face with the back of her boot and launched herself at another.
 She knocked this next man in the face with the hilt of her blade before reaching for his shoulders and lifting herself up in the air while using his body as an axle.
 She swung her legs forward and used the force of her fall to bring the man up over her shoulders.
 For a moment, he was in the air.
 In the next, his body was crashing into another.

 Several onlookers gazed at her in horror while others only offered expressions of exasperation.
 Some, admiration.
 But she didn’t dwell.
 Instead, she relentlessly tore through the ones she deemed her enemies with a smile of exhilaration gracing her face.

 She paused in her almost manic stampede only to wipe the blood from her blade and the sweat from her brow.
 It was then that a movement from the corner of her eye caught her attention.
 It was a boy.
 Amidst the chaos of clashing blades and colliding fists, a boy stood there huddling a cylindrical object close to his chest.
 His eyes—they glowed with an inhuman red-orange light.

-She didn’t hear the rest because she broke through the barrier of water below her.
+She didn’t hear the rest because she broke through the barrier of water.
 The cold gripped her tightly and dragged a trail of blood from her, which rose up to the surface like smoke alongside air bubbles.

 An intrusive thought invaded her mind as black dots pricked her vision: